philipturner/ue5-nanite-macos/README.md

 ---

-On a local machine, I force-enabled [`NaniteAtomicsSupported()`](https://github.com/EpicGames/UnrealEngine/blob/07cf5345692d0c6ce80a748c001efea5eee16eb1/Engine/Source/Runtime/RenderCore/Public/RenderUtils.h#L713-L743) and the build system acted strangely. `XCBBuildService` crashed in the middle of every build, making `UnrealBuildTool` execute in the background.
-I could not track `UnrealBuildTool`'s progress in Xcode to estimate when it would finish.
+On a local machine, I force-enabled [`NaniteAtomicsSupported()`](https://github.com/EpicGames/UnrealEngine/blob/07cf5345692d0c6ce80a748c001efea5eee16eb1/Engine/Source/Runtime/RenderCore/Public/RenderUtils.h#L713-L743) and the build system acted strangely. `XCBBuildService` crashed in the middle of every build, making UnrealBuildTool execute in the background.
+I could not track UnrealBuildTool's progress in Xcode to estimate when it would finish.
 The second time this happened, I noticed that Clang was still consuming 100% CPU and `XCBBuildService` had silently respawned in Activity Monitor.

 Disk space started getting eaten up and I could not find which folder was consuming increasingly more disk space. `~/Documents/UnrealEngine` stayed constant at 199 GB, while <b>Menu Bar >  > About This Mac > Storage</b> showed a gigabyte being consumed every ~10 seconds.
 I had to reboot my Mac, reset the `UnrealEngine` directory, and recompile with Xcode 13.
 Nanite doesn't require Metal 3 functionality, so Xcode 14 beta is not necessary.